MicrosoftDocs/bot-docs/articles/bot-service-troubleshoot-general-problems.md

 ## Why are my Facebook user names not showing anymore?

 Did you change your Facebook password?
-Doing so will invalidate the access token, and you will need to update your bot's configuration settings for the Facebook Messenger channel in the <a href="https://dev.botframework.com" target="_blank">Bot Framework Portal</a>.
+Doing so will invalidate the access token, and you will need to update your bot's configuration settings for the Facebook Messenger channel in the <a href="https://portal.azure.com" target="_blank">Azure Portal</a>.

 ## Why is my Kik bot replying "I'm sorry, I can't talk right now"?